po-boisvert/Election_Analysis/README.md

 <img src="https://github.com/poboisvert/Election_Analysis/blob/main/Ressources/election_analysis.png" width="300" />

+Again, to confirm additional information, we used the election_results.csv and we aggregate row by row the Ballot ID and the county associated to it.
 After considering the figure 2, we can conlude:

 - Jefferson aggregated 10.5% of vote or 38,855 votes.
 - Denver aggregated 82.8% of vote or 306,055 votes.